jaebradley/basketball_reference_web_scraper/README.md

 ## API

-This client has five methods
+This client has six methods
 * Getting player box scores by a date (`client.player_box_scores`)
 * Getting team box scores by a date (`client.team_box_scores`)
 * Getting the schedule for a season (`client.season_schedule`)